(Infantile Hypertrophic Pyloric Stenosis)

 Imaging tests assess the stomach, small intestine, and other structures.
 These may include:

-If your baby is diagnosed with pyloric stenosis, he/she will be referred to a pediatric surgeon for treatment.
+If your baby is diagnosed with pyloric stenosis, they will be referred to a pediatric surgeon for treatment.

 Pyloric stenosis is treated with pyloroplasty